Grenade thrown into Philippine mosque kills 2 Islam teachers

-ZAMBOANGA, Philippines (AP) — Authorities say a grenade was thrown into a mosque in the southern Philippines where Muslim teachers were sleeping, killing two and injuring four.
+ZAMBOANGA, Philippines (AP) — A grenade was thrown into a mosque in the southern Philippines where Muslim teachers were sleeping early Wednesday morning, killing two of them and injuring four, authorities said.

+It was the second explosion at a religious site in the south this week, though authorities didn’t see it as retaliation for the bombings of a Roman Catholic cathedral in nearly Jolo during Sunday Mass that killed 21 people.

-Regional police Chief Superintendent Emmanuel Luis D. Licup said investigators are trying to determine the motive and identity of the suspect in the attack early Wednesday at the mosque in Zamboanga city.
+Regional police Chief Superintendent Emmanuel Luis D. Licup said investigators are trying to determine the motive and identity of the suspect in the grenade attack at the mosque in Zamboanga city.
 The victims were from Basilan and nearby provinces at the mosque to teach Islam to children.

-It was the second explosion at a religious site in the southern Philippines this week, though military Col. Leonel M. Nicolas emphasized the grenade blast was not retaliation for the bombings of a Catholic cathedral in Jolo on Sunday.
-He said the grenade attack was still under investigation.
+Military Col. Leonel M. Nicolas emphasized the grenade blast was not a retaliatory act and was still under investigation.
+Licup said a personal grudge was among the possible motives.

 Most Read Nation & World Stories